using Pumas

 Example: Sensitivity to Noise Level

-To demonstrate the sensitivity to noise level, we will re-simulate the synthetic subject from the same pseudo-random number generator and seed but using a higher σ
+To demonstrate the sensitivity to noise level, we will re-simulate the synthetic subject with the same seed but using a higher σ

 .